Potential Spoilers. It’s difficult to have commentary on this without some spoilers.

 I’m sure you’ve seen this meme surfacing across the internet recently but have you gone to watch the movie?
 If you haven’t you should!
 In fact, here’s a the trailer:

-One word review: Clever
+One word review: Intense

 Rating: 4.5 / 5